Causes of Leaky Gut & How to Recover

 People ask me as many questions about leaky gut as candida.
-Candida is fairly simple.
-It is just one of many microorganisms that can be causing problems.
+Candida is just one of many microorganisms that can be causing problems.
 Candida received enough attention in the last 20 years that people associate any gut imbalance, overgrowth or infection with it.
+Leaky gut was considered pseudo-science 15 years ago when I started studying medicine.

-Now onto leaky gut.
+Now we understand that leaky gut is real.
 The gut barrier is made up of cells and tight junctions that, in a healthy state, regenerate rapidly.
 As our first line of defense against pathogens its primary job is to regulate what comes into our body and what doesn’t.
 When this isn’t functioning properly leaky gut is the result.

 5 Causes of Leaky Gut